Saracul-Veaceslav/Trading_Bot/NewKnowledgeBase.md

 - **Code Structure**: Clear organization of code into logical modules
 - **Configuration**: Externalized configuration for easy deployment
 - **Logging**: Structured logging for better diagnostics
+- **Dependency Injection**: Using dependency injection for better testability

 ## Error Handling in SMA Strategy
 - The SMA strategy's error handling was improved to ensure errors are properly logged